Join

 Make your voice heard

-It’s no secret.
-Conservatives, libertarians, and moderates are the minority on this campus.
+It’s no secret that conservatives, libertarians, and moderates are the minority on this campus.
 But that doesn’t mean your opinion shouldn’t matter.
 Join The Stanford Review and make your voice heard.
 Let’s make campus dialogue a reality—not just a nice idea.

-The Stanford Review publishes bi-weekly.
-From campus news and world events to investigative stories and op-eds, we feature an array of formats offering a range of viewpoints—all unified by their rational, logical approach and high degree of professionalism.
+We feature an array of campus-related content offering a range of viewpoints, all unified by their rational, logical approach and professionalism.

 Tradition